-The Office of Career and Professional Development maintains an active roster of events and programs to help Connecticut College seniors with their career search.
+The Hale Center for Career Development maintains an active roster of events and programs to help Connecticut College seniors with their career search.
 The best resource is your career adviser, who is available to help you create and execute your plan, set goals and strategize to make the most of the next three, six, nine and twelve months.

 Among the easiest resources to use is the Career Newsletter, emailed to you weekly, and social media — we're on Twitter, @ConnCollegeCareer, and Facebook, www.facebook.com/ConnCollCareer.

 For information on any of the following programs, including the Fall and New York Recruiting Consortia, please contact Ryan Edmonds at email@example.com or at 860-439-2770.

 Employer & Grad School Events

 The Federal Bureau of Investigation is the domestic intelligence and security service of the United States, and its principal federal law enforcement agency.

 Summer 2020 Honors Internship Program - The Honors Internship Program is a 10-week, paid internship for undergraduate and graduate college students.
 While exploring our exciting career options, students will work side-by-side with FBI employees at one of our FBI Headquarters locations or in one of our 56 field offices located across the country.
 The goal of this internship is to offer students experiences they can’t find anywhere else and to assist the FBI with building a pipeline of potential future entry-level employees.
 FBI Hiring Managers are seeking applicants from a wide range of academic areas of study.
 Interns are placed in assignments based on their educational background, skill sets and unique life experiences.